ThierryBachmann/ProtoMusicRun/README.md

 Beyond the musical system, this demo includes several essential components of a functional game:
 - Gamepad support
 - Touchscreen-friendly controls
+- Terrain editor based on chunks for infinite world creation
-- Terrain editor + algorithmic generator (POC level, not yet used in the demo!)
+- Algorithmic generator (POC level, not yet used in the demo!)
-- Integration with Firebase Leaderboards  (Hall Of Fame)
+- Integration with Firebase Leaderboards (Hall of Fame)
-- Shaders exploration for tiny effects
+- Shader exploration for small effects
 - Example levels built with simple terrain and minimal visuals

 ---